mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_coupon

-<p>Updates the metadata of a coupon.
-Other coupon details (currency, duration, amount_off) are, by design, not editable.</p>
+Updates the metadata of a coupon.
+Other coupon details (currency, duration, amount_off) are, by design, not editable.

 <details><summary>Parameters</summary>